sergiompereira/image-editor-canvas-context2d/README.md

 - Add a noise reduction filter

 It would also be great if someone would try to migrate this project to a WebGL context implementation.

+## Dependencies
+Two libs, apart from jQuery, have been used:
+- smp core lib, repository at https://github.com/sergiompereira/smp-js-lib
+- smp utilities and components lib, repository at https://github.com/sergiompereira/js-utils-and-resources